fabianmuehlberger/fader_wing/code/setup_enviroment.md

 * follow the insttructions on https://github.com/BradenM/micropy-cli
 This enables Pylint and Pylance in VSCode to work korrectly

+* make shure, the correct stubs are added with ```micropy stubs add``` command in this enviroment the stubs are from [this](https://github.com/cpwood/Pico-Stub/blob/main/micropy.md#using-the-stubs) repository

 ### Connect to the board